bhuisgen/neon-webdocs/docs/neon/index.md

 **Render**

 The second step is to render the application pages.
-In case of a Javascript applpication, this is done by executing its bundle file with the internal Javascript VM.
-The final render contains all required content and is ready for any clients like SEO bots and browsers.
+In case of a Javascript application, this is done by executing its bundle file with the internal Javascript VM.
+The final render contains all required content and is ready to serve to any clients including SEO bots.

 **Store**